ICharmU/shrubwise_data_challenge_submission/README.md

 - PDF access under `/materials/flowchart.pdf`

-## 🚀 Executing the Notebooks
+## Executing the Notebooks

-We provide two primary entry points depending on your evaluation goals:
+We provide two primary entry points:

-1. **`submission_runner.ipynb`**: This is a streamlined, reproducible environment designed specifically for final evaluation.
+1. **`submission_runner.ipynb`**: This is a streamlined, reproducible environment designed specifically for this submission.
    - **Setup**: First, create the required environment using: `conda create --name reproduce_env python=3.14.4`.
 Activate it, then install dependencies via `pip install -r requirements.txt`.
-(Note: This may take 5-10 minutes due to PyTorch libraries).
    - **Usage**: Run this notebook end-to-end to view our final model's performance metrics, predictions, and summary visualizations.

 2. **`main.ipynb` (Full Development Pipeline)**: This notebook lives in the main repository and acts as our central orchestration pipeline.
 It manages everything from data fetching and feature extraction to training and evaluation.

-## 🗂️ Artifact Management & Storage Approach
+## Artifact Management & Storage Approach

 Because the provided server environment was constrained to 5GB of storage, we could not store all point clouds, imagery, and intermediate features locally.
 To solve this, we implemented a custom artifact management system backed by Google Drive.